tom300z/backblaze-personal-wine/README.md

 * Add Language Support (Set it in Dockerfile: SETLANGUAGE)
 * Add required Fonts for Openbox Font Issue
 * Disable openbox right click menu (not required)
+* Workaround for fontconfig cache file spam in /var/cache/fontconfig
 * After Backblaze Client Installation deleting ALL x64 Binaries while this is a i386 only Container.
 Without deleting them the Client try continusly starting them and wine will go in Debug Mode = High CPU Load!
 When a Message Pops up with Client is not installed correctly....Click OK and ignore.
 Client will run fine!
 * The Complete Container will have only ~317MB!